duttm/PACE2/examples/amber_example/README.md

 ## Amber Example

 Here, we test a short energy minimization simulation of a protein using the Amber MD engine.
+Please visit http://ambermd.org/ for details on obtaining and using the Amber software.

 We have used 3 input files for this workflow: min.in (MD input parameters), prmtop, and prmcrd (coordinate and topology files).
 These files are stored in `amber_example/DV/DV.0/`